zavalab/ADAM_Documentation/dashboard_new_model.md

 <img src="Pictures\Dashboard_tutorials\new_model\step6.png">

 <p>
     Once the status is <b>Completed</b>, you may view the results.
-For more information on how to interpert the results, please refer to the end of the
+For more information on how to interpert the results, please refer to the
-<a href="/ADAM_Documentation/dashboard_run_model.html">Running a Model without Making Any Changes Tutorial.</a>
+<a href="/ADAM_Documentation/dashboard_results.html">Interpreting the Results Tutorial</a>.
 </p>

 <img src="Pictures\Dashboard_tutorials\new_model\completed.png">